 - coordinate joint international calls for research proposals, conferences and workshops

-- follow up and analyse international research within antimicrobial resistance, map resources and research priorities
+- follow up and analyse funded research within antimicrobial resistance, map resources and research priorities

 - coordinate and develop joint research agendas for the area